15 Things a Day by Sagar.

 01. FIVE Things I HAVE / I am grateful for

 Many people maintain Gratitude Journals in which they regularly write things (from the minutest to the biggest) in their lives they are grateful for.
-Excellent if you can do it too (because whenever you write with your own hands and a pen [not type on a computer / mobile], you are more connected to yourself and your feelings)!
-However, since lives are getting busier (which is just an excuse, anyway), one may find this burdensome more than an enjoyable exercise.
-Here's an easier alternative:
+Excellent if you can do it too, because whenever you write with your own hands and a pen (not type on a computer / mobile), you are more connected to yourself and your feelings!
+However, here's an easier alternative:

-→ As soon as you wake up, while doing your morning chores, in your own mind (or better still - you may speak it out loud), enlist five things you are grateful for.
-They could be anything materialistic, or something about your overall life.
-Five are really enough, you don't need to stress yourself too much about it.
+→ After you wake up, while doing your morning chores, in your own mind (or better still - you may speak it out loud), enlist five things that you are grateful for.

 → Tell yourself WHY you are grateful to them.
-Do it detailed enough that you spend at least five minutes doing this.
+Do it detailed enough that you spend at least 2-4 minutes doing this.

 This is a short version of Gratitude that is explained in another section.
 Note that these are the things you already have in your life.
 Each day, try to come up with a new list.
 If you're reminded of a sixth one, keep it pending for the next day.